 top of page

-How much do I need to save for a moderate retirement in 2024?
+How much do I need to save for a moderate retirement in 2025?

 Introduction

 Those reading yesterday's post on how much a comfortable retirement might cost would be justified in thinking this blog is a "cut-and-paste job" in an attempt to drive traffic to our site!
-However, whereas yesterday's post attempted to determine a reasonable retirement pot for Mike and Jenny to finish work and enjoy a comfortable retirement, today's blog looks at why it can be suboptimal to assume a given size of retirement plot may apply to your situation.
+However, while yesterday's post attempted to determine a reasonable retirement pot for Mike and Jenny to finish work and enjoy a comfortable retirement, today's blog looks at why it can be suboptimal to assume a given size of retirement pot may apply to your situation.

 PLSA retirement expenditure research